slash4-de/learn-reactjs/source/day1.rst

 .. note::

-    JXS - what is JXS
+  JXS - what is JXS?

    There are multiple ways to write React compoment - using plain vanilla JavaScript and using JXS.
 We'll be using JXS all time.

 3. Props
 ########